Two return tickets to 'Wye-Mond-Ham' please...

 There's parking just off Market Street under an arch into what's believed to be called a courtyard.

-It's home to some some small shops where you can have a haircut, pick up a new pair of shoes before buying a house and a gun.
+It's home to some some small shops where you can have a haircut, pick up a pair of shoes before buying a new home and a gun.
 Now, doesn't that sound like a housewarming party?

 The Courtyard Coffee Shop has some seating outside, which is good for an eavesdrop, and the friendly staff are happy to chat.
 As is one elderly chap, just out of the barbers, and yes sir, that is a nice haircut.